slyt/recipes/scotch_bonnet_mustard_hotsauce.md

 1. Taste: add sugar for balance, vinegar for sharpness, or citrus for brightness.
 1. Bottle into sterilized glass.
 Refrigerated: 2–3 months.

+Note: It tastes best after about a week in the fridge, once the flavors have had a chance to fully mature and stabilize.